Topics covered in the course include:

 As teens grow and assume more and more responsibility, they are in need of being trained to survive life's emergencies.
 In Alaska, there are many opportunities for folks to enjoy the wilderness and all it has to offer.
 But with this opportunity comes the responsibility to know how to be safe and in the event of an emergency, survive the harsh wilderness environment.
 This being known, we have developed a program to train students with lots of "hands-on" training to help them enjoy and be safe in Alaska.

-Cost for the class is: $390
+Cost for the class is: $350

 and includes all food, equipment,

-transportation to the cabin, all
+transportation , all

 books and materials.

-**This class is available students entering
+**This class is available to students entering

 9-12th grade only.